MorrisMA/M16C5x/README.md

 frequency.

-Also added asynchronous resets to several registers in the UART so that it would simulate correcly with ISim.
+Also added asynchronous resets to several registers in the UART so that it would simulate correctly with ISim.
 Direct control of the UART prescaler and divider was previously untested using the simulation.
 With that change to the baud rate generator made to UART, the reset/power-on values of these two logic functions are unknown.
 The unknowns, "X", propagate through the baud rate